Sulpiride: Medicinal forms

-Patient Aversions
+Patient aversions

 Some individuals from the Caribbean region may have an aversion to taking the medication due to the association with the brand name of Dogmatil.
 Dogmatil has been associated with dog medication.

 Research

+Hormonal contraception

 Sulpiride has been studied for use as a hormonal contraceptive in women in whom conventional oral contraceptives are contraindicated and to potentiate progestogen-only contraceptives.
 The contraceptive effects of sulpiride are due to its prolactin-releasing and antigonadotropic effects and the hyperprolactinemia–amenorrhea state that it induces.

+Irritable bowel syndrome

 Since the use of psychotropic drugs is efficient in treating irritable bowel syndrome (IBS), sulpiride is studied as potential sole maintenance therapy in the treatment of IBS.